victorlobe/iCloudMailFix-Tweak/README.md

 ## 🚨 Disclaimer

 This tweak is designed for educational and compatibility purposes.
 Use at your own risk.
 The developer is not responsible for any data loss or security issues that may arise from using this software.

+## 👨‍💻 Author

+Made with ❤️ by Victor Lobe